neel1549/COVID-19-News-Aggregation/README.md

 # COVID-19-News-Aggregation
-React JS website that uses multiple API calls to organize the information you need to know for your specific county in California.
+React JS website that organizes the information you need to know for your specific county in California.

 Information Aggregated(By County):
 1. Current COVID-19 Cases in your county since March, graphed and responsive